Healthdirect Free Australian health advice you can count on.

 Self-care at home

-Here are some tips to look after yourself when you have a mouth ulcer:
+Here are some tips to help look after yourself if you have a mouth ulcer:

-• Try not to touch the sore area.
-Touching can disturb the healing process and can also spread an infection.
+• Try not to touch the ulcer.
+Touching the ulcer can disturb the healing process and can also spread infection.
 If you do need to touch the area, make sure to wash your hands before and after.

 • Use a soft toothbrush to clean your teeth.
-If your sores are so painful that you can’t brush your teeth, use a mouthwash containing chlorhexidine instead.
-This is available from most pharmacies and some supermarkets.
+If your sores are so painful that you can't brush your teeth, use a mouthwash instead.
 Avoid using mouthwashes that contain alcohol.

-• Rinsing with salt water can help relieve pain and reduce the chance of infection.
+• Rinsing your mouth with salt water can help relieve pain and reduce the chance of infection.
 Make a saltwater rinse by mixing one teaspoon of salt into a cup of water.
-Take a mouthful of the liquid and hold it in your mouth so it covers the affected area then spit it out.
-Do not swallow it.
+Take a mouthful of the liquid, hold it in your mouth so it covers the affected area and then spit it out.
 Repeat this process a few times a day.

 • Eat soft foods.